SciCompMod/memilio/cpp/README.md

 The MEmilio C++ library contains the implementation of the epidemiological models.

 Directory structure:
-- memilio: framework for developing epidemiological models, with mathematical, programming, and IO utilities.
+- memilio: framework for developing epidemiological models with, e.g., interregional mobility implementations, nonpharmaceutical interventions (NPIs), and  mathematical, programming, and IO utilities.
 - models: implementation of concrete models (ODE and ABM)
-- simulations: simulation applications that were used to generate the data for publications
+- simulations: simulation applications that were used to generate the scenarios and data for publications
 - examples: small applications that help with using the framework and models
 - tests: unit tests for framework and models.
 - cmake: build utility code